plajjan/bgworker/README.md

 package functionality to switch to master mode or away from master mode, which should then lead to starting or stopping the background worker process respectively.

+This code is written for Python 3.
+Python 2 is dead and you should stop using it.
+NSO 5.3 deprecates support for Python 2.
+It is weird that NSO doesn't ship with using Python 3 per default, so you have to enable this yourself (it is documented in the user guide).

+## BUGS
+There's a pretty bad bug in a lot of versions of Python that leads to hanging due to an incorrect lock handling across multiple threads or processes.
+More information can be found at: https://bugs.python.org/issue6721 To should be fixed in Python 3.7.1 or later.